***10% off Waves Plugins with the following code: https://www.waves.com/r/uwnbel ***

 Block 25-32: User in 25-32

-Aux In: User 1-2 (Aux in will not let you assign anything to Aux 7+8, they are reserved for the USB playback.)
+Aux In: User 1-2 (Aux in remap will not let you route anything to Aux 7+8, but in the configuration tab for the Aux it is possible to assign any source.)

 Expansion Card Output